moonshot11/SimpleSurvival/docs/dev/test plan.md

 ## Config
 - [ ] Confirm that EVA LifeSupport values upgrade according to Astronaut Complex level
-- [ ] Confirm that EVA Propellant values upgrade according to Astronaut Complex level
 - [ ] Test EVA LifeSupport upgrade behavior:
-  - [ ] Recovered: Kerbal must be recovered to update
-  - [ ] IfHitchhiker (default): Kerbal can board any vessel with Hitchhiker module
-  - [ ] Aboard: Kerbal can board any vessel
-- [ ] Test EVA Propellant refill behavior:
   - [ ] Recovered: Kerbal must be recovered to update
   - [ ] IfHitchhiker (default): Kerbal can board any vessel with Hitchhiker module
   - [ ] Aboard: Kerbal can board any vessel